Meberem/LibraryManager-wiki/Using-LibMan-in-Visual-Studio.md

 !
 If you're looking to get started with a new Web Project, see the [Getting Started - Razor MVC guide](getting-started-with-web).

 You can add files to your web project two ways:
-1. Use the "Add Client-Side Libraries" dialog
+1. Use the "Add Client-Side Library" dialog
 2. Edit the libman.json file in the root of the project

 ## Add Client-Side Libraries